 - The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
-Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - Staff and pupils will congregate at the assembly point.
-It is next to the back fence adjacent to Faraday Road. - Class teachers will take a register of pupils, which will then be checked against the attendance register of that day - The office team will take a register of all staff and visitors - Staff and pupils will remain outside the building until the emergency services say it is safe to reenter
+Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - Staff and pupils will congregate at the main assembly point (F).
+It is next to the back fence adjacent to Faraday Road. - If the fire is on the Faraday road side then the alternative assembly point (E) will be used.
+It is in front of the Reception playground, close to the Effra road gate. - Class teachers will take a register of pupils, which will then be checked against the attendance register of that day - The office team will take a register of all staff and visitors - Staff and pupils will remain outside the building until the emergency services say it is safe to reenter